99003762/Calculator/Requirements/README.md

 #Requirements’ tracing
 Each test case will identify which Requirements it covers2.Test case will be marked as Passed/Failed/Not tested yet to display its status

+#Suspension Criteria and Resumption Requirements
+Testing may be suspended if
+1.A blocker bug exists
+2.Thetest machines are disabled
+Testing activities which must be redone when testing is resumed 1.Installation of BMI Calculator
+2.Smoke test of BMI Calculator
+3.Regression of basic functionality

+#Test Deliverables
+1)Deliverabledocuments:
+1.Test plan,
+2.Test cases
+3.BugReports
+#Test Input
+Height: -1, 0, 1, 10-96, abc
+Weight: -1, 0, 1, 5-500, abc
+Age: -1, 0, 1, 1-100, abc
+Test Output:
+BMI: 0-100
+Height: [same number as input]
+Weight: [same number as input]
+There are no testing tools used for this application.
+All testing will be performed manually.

+#Testing Tasks
+Tasks necessary to prepare for and perform testing 1.Install DLLs for running Visual Basic Applications 2.Install BMI Calculator
+3.Run BMI Calculator4.Perform Functional Testing5.Perform Performance Testing